snat-s/anki_llm_cards/README.md

 Generate anki cards from transcripts, notes, etc.

-I do generate the cards by using `pydantic` and a bit of prompt engineering.
+I generate the cards by using `pydantic` and a bit of prompt engineering.